A tempered subdiffusive Black-Scholes model: Tempered subdiffusive B-S model

 Note that with $\alpha\rightarrow 1$ the tsB-S model reduces to the classical case.
 Due to its simplicity and practicality, the classical B-S model is one of the most widely used in option pricing.
 Although in contrast to the subdiffusive and tempered subdiffusive cases, it does not take into account the empirical property of constant price periods.
-The method of calibration $\alpha$ and $\lambda$ from empirical data is the same as in \cite{Wyl}.
+The method of calibrating $\alpha$ and $\lambda$ from empirical data is the same as in \cite{Wyl}.

-Proceeding similarly as in \cite{Gajda} we find: \begin{Proposition} For the fair price of European call and put options in tsB-S, we have the following relationship:
+As shown in \cite{jaCRR} for tsB-S the put-call parity holds: \begin{Proposition} For the fair price of the European call and put options in tsB-S, we have the following relationship:

-\end{Proposition} where $C_{tsB-S}$ and $P_{tsB-S}$ are the fair prices of European put and call options in tsB-S model.
+\end{Proposition} where $C_{tsB-S}$ and $P_{tsB-S}$ are the fair prices of the European put and call options in the tsB-S model.
 Note that both $C_{tsB-S}$ and $P_{tsB-S}$ should have identical $Z_{0}$, $K$, $T$,$\sigma$, $r$, $\alpha$, $\lambda$.
-Here and in the whole paper: $K$ - strike, $T$ - maturity, $\sigma$ - volatility, $r$ - interest rate.\\ \\ One of the most expected properties of the market is that there is no possibility to gain money without taking the risk.
-This property is called the lack of arbitrage and formally means that the self-financing strategy $\phi$ which follows to a positive profit without any probability of intermediate loss can not be constructed \cite{4}.
-By the Fundamental Theorem of asset pricing \cite{4}, the market model described by $(\Omega, \mathcal{F}, \mathbb{P})$ and underlying instrument $Z_{\alpha,\lambda}$ with filtration $\mathcal{F}_{t\in[0,T]}$ is arbitrage-free if and only if there exists a probability measure $\mathbb{Q}$, (called the risk-neutral measure) equivalent to $\mathbb{P}$ such that the asset $Z_{\alpha,\lambda}$ is a martingale with respect to $\mathbb{Q}$.
-Under this measure, financial instruments have the same expected rate of return, regardless the variability of the prices.
+Here and in the entire paper: $K$ - strike, $T$ - expiration time, $\sigma$ - volatility, $r$ - interest rate.
+Without loss of generality, in the entire paper we assume that the dividend rate is equal $0$.
+One of the most expected properties of the market is that there is no possibility of earning money without taking the risk.
+This property is called the lack of arbitrage and formally means that the self-financing strategy $\phi$ that leads to a positive profit without any probability of intermediate loss can not be constructed \cite{4}.
+According to the Fundamental Theorem of Asset Pricing \cite{4}, the market model described by $(\Omega, \mathcal{F}, \mathbb{P})$ and underlying instrument $Z_{\alpha,\lambda}$ with filtration $\mathcal{F}_{t\in[0,T]}$ is arbitrage-free if and only if there exists a probability measure $\mathbb{Q}$, (called the risk neutral measure) equivalent to $\mathbb{P}$ such that the asset $Z_{\alpha,\lambda}$ is a martingale with respect to $\mathbb{Q}$.
+Under this measure, financial instruments have the same expected rate of return, regardless of the variability of the prices.
 This contrasts with the physical probability measure (the actual probability distribution of prices), under which more risky instruments have a higher expected rate of return than less risky instruments.
+Let us introduce the probability measure where $\gamma=\frac{\mu+\frac{\sigma^2}{2}}{\sigma}$, $A\in\mathcal{F}$.
+As shown in \cite{Gajda} the process $Z_{\alpha,\lambda}$ is a martingale with respect to $\mathbb{Q}$, so we have the following